awildberg/grmDNN/README.md

 Deep Neural Network freed from its back propagation shackles.
 Based on genetic algorithms including mutations and selection.

-Code base available for Julia and R.
+Code base available for Julia and R (coming soon).

 **Usage**

-To be added in a couple days
+Added soon.